Maharishi Mahesh Yogi Vedic University

 Maharishi Mahesh Yogi Vedic University, also known as Maharishi Mahesh Yogi Vedic Vishwavidyalaya (MMYVV), is an accredited, statutory Private university located in Katni, Madhya Pradesh, India.
 It is part of the Maharishi Educational System and was established by the state legislature in 1995.
 It offers both graduate and undergraduate degree programs.

 History

-The university is named after its founder, Maharishi Mahesh Yogi, who introduced the Transcendental Meditation technique to the world.
-Maharishi Mahesh Yogi Vedic Vishwavidyalaya was established by the Madhya Pradesh state legislature (Act #37) in 1995 and the Maharishi has been called the "first chancellor of the university".
+The university is named after its founder, Maharishi Mahesh Yogi, who was instrumental in introducing the Transcendental Meditation technique to the world.
+Maharishi Mahesh Yogi Vedic Vishwavidyalaya was established by the Madhya Pradesh state legislature (Act #37) in 1995; the Maharishi has been called the "first chancellor of the university".

 Campuses

 MMYVV is part of the Maharishi Educational System and is reported to have up to 250,000 students.
 It employs 10,000 faculty, administrators and staff across 250 of India's districts.
 MMYVV has campuses in Bhopal, Indore, Ujjain and Jabalpur.
 The campuses are reported to contain "state of the art infrastructure and facilities" including a library, audio-visual aids and computer labs. the campus also contains facilities for field and track as well as other outdoor and indoor sports.

 The Bhopal campus is located on a 50 acre, plot near public transportation with separate in-residence facilities for up to 500 students.
 It also features facilities for horse riding and training.

 The Indore campus is 8 acre and includes and can support up to 300 students.

 The Jabalpur campus is located on 150 acre with "newly constructed Vastu" buildings next to the Narmada River.
 The campus is reported to have facilities for up to 400 students.